 The platform is web-only.
 No desktop app, no mobile app.
 You need a browser and an internet connection.

 It’s still young.
 Spoken launched publicly in August 2025 after a year of beta.
-The core technology is solid (3,000+ beta testers helped shape it), but this isn’t a platform with five years of community feedback and battle-tested edge cases.
-If you prefer tools that have been through many iterations, temper your expectations.
+The core technology is solid (3,000+ registered beta users helped shape it), but this isn’t a platform with five years of community feedback and battle-tested edge cases.
+If you prefer tools that have been through many iterations, temper your expectations accordingly.